KoroCatty/Anime-API-Firebase/README.md

 ## Features
 - Fetch and display anime data from the Jikan API.
 - User authentication with Firebase.
-- Ability for users to save their favorite anime to Firebase.
+- Ability for users to save their news posts (CRUD Operations).

 ## Prerequisites
 Before running this project, make sure you have Node.js installed on your system.